genACADO/genACADOVersion3/GenACADOV3/Readme.txt

 Please choose your compiler for building external interface (MEX) files:
 Would you like mex to locate installed compilers [y]/n?
-Type ìyî and hit enter.
+Type ‚Äúy‚Äù and hit enter.

 The options files available for mex are: